bernhard2202/twitter-sentiment-analysis/README.md

 ## Miscellaneous

-The `sanity.py` tool can be used to verify a trained model (checkpoint) on the local training data to ensure that it is correct, and that the local data isn't wrong (e.g. it hasn't been recomputed with different preprocessing parameters, thereby making the trained model stale).
+The `ensemble.py` tool can be used to verify a trained model (checkpoint) on the local training data to ensure that it is correct, and that the local data isn't wrong (e.g. it hasn't been recomputed with different preprocessing parameters, thereby making the trained model stale).
 This tool can also be used to compute probability averaging from two models' predictions by specifying a second checkpoint to load.
-Please run `python -m sanity --help` for more information.
+Please run `python -m ensemble --help` for more information.

 There area also a few Jupyter notebooks in the `notebooks/` folder.
 Most of them require the preprocessing to have been run first.